Multiple sclerosis - dischargeMS - discharge

 - Avoid hot drinks if you notice problems with swallowing, or other symptoms get worse.

-If you are having trouble moving around in your house easily, talk with your nurse or doctor about getting help.
+If you are having trouble moving around in your house easily, talk with your provider about getting help.

-Your doctor or nurse can refer you to a physical therapist to help with:
+Your provider can refer you to a physical therapist to help with:

 - Exercises for strength and moving around